Axis-Fi/axis-core/design/EMPA.md

 What would cause a loss of funds?

-- ✅ Revert from fee-on-transfer ERC20 token: this is already checked during bidding when transferring the quote token from the bidder to the AuctionHouse.
+- ✅ Revert from fee-on-transfer ERC20 token: this is already checked during bidding when transferring the quote token from the bidder to the BatchAuctionHouse.
 - ✅ Revert-on-zero ERC20 token: the transfer amount is checked before calling `transfer()`
 - ❌ Bidder on blacklist: if the bidder is added to the quote token's blacklist after the bid is placed, the transfer of the quote tokens back to the bidder would fail.